What does fact checked mean?

 The thyroid is a very small gland in front of the neck that converts iodine into the hormone needed to regulate the body's metabolism.
 Having high thyroid levels means that at the time the levels were assessed (through a blood test), the thyroid was producing too much thyroxine (T4) and/or triiodothyronine (T3), the two hormones that constitute the "thyroid hormone."
 Having high thyroid levels is indicative of an underlying health condition that results in the gland being overstimulated.

 Patients with high thyroid levels may have difficulty falling and staying asleep.
-When hyperthyroidism is advanced, patients might be short of breath and develop muscle weakness.
-Disorders that lead to hyperthyroidism often develop slowly, making this condition difficult for endocrinology and thyroid specialists to diagnose in its early stages, which is critical in the case of thyroid cancer.
+When hyperthyroidism is advanced, patients might be short of breath and develop muscle weakness 2.
+Disorders that lead to hyperthyroidism often develop slowly, making this condition difficult for endocrinology and thyroid specialists to diagnose in its early stages, which is critical in the case of thyroid cancer 2.

-Graves' disease is the most common form of hyperthyroidism that results in high thyroid levels.
+Graves' disease is the most common form of hyperthyroidism that results in high thyroid levels 2.
 This condition is actually an autoimmune disorder that causes antibodies to "attack" the thyroid gland in much the same way antibodies cause the body to react to airborne allergens.
 Patients with Graves' disease produce too much thyroxine (T4).
 Sometimes, high thyroid symptoms associated with Graves' disease include the tissue behind the patient's eyes being affected too, causing pressure behind the orbital sockets.